paulasierra7/Amazon-Copy-E-Commerce/README.md

 ```
 npm start
 ```

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+* Run the app in the development mode by opening [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ### Proyect description